pinax/pinax-teams/README.md

 ## Change Log

+### 2.1.0

+* Drop Django 2 and <3.2 and Python 2.*, <3.6 support
+* Add Django 4.0, and Python 3.7, 3.8 and 3.9 support
+* Update packaging configs
+* Direct users to community resources

 ### 2.0.0

 * Drop Django 1.11, 2.0, and 2.1, and Python 2,7, 3.4, and 3.5 support
 * Add Django 2.2 and 3.0, and Python 3.6, 3.7, and 3.8 support
 * Update packaging configs
-* Direct users to community resources

 ### 1.0.6